 This article will provide you a list of Top 10 Largest Earthquakes in the world.
 Due to advancement in seismology and geological survey it’s quite easy to determine the magnitude of any earthquake, it was not so easy in recent past.
 That’s the reason you will not find any earthquake dating earlier to the 19th century.
 It does not mean earth didn’t experience any earthquake stronger and larger than these.
 Geologist and scientist believe our planet has experienced earthquakes way larger than this in the past.

 Earthquake magnitude is determined in Richter scale which is a logarithmic scale (in base 10).
 Which means an earthquake of magnitude 9 is 10 times stronger than an earthquake of magnitude 8.

-Earthquakes are among those natural phenomenon which cannot be predicted hence it is so dangerous for human life.
-Earthquake itself does not take lives, but collapsing building, structure, landslide and Tsunami caused the damage.
+Earthquakes are among those natural phenomena which cannot be predicted hence it is so dangerous for human life.
+The earthquake itself does not take lives, but collapsing building, structure, landslide and Tsunami caused the damage.
 Earthquakes cannot be prevented,only the damage can be minimized by proper planning.
 See also: Top 10 Deadliest earthquakes in the world

 Top 10 Largest Earthquakes in History

 These largest earthquakes have caused some severe damages to human life and wealth.
 Smallest/weakest of these 10 earthquakes is of magnitude 8.6, which is 6 times stronger than recent Nepal Earthquake (2015) which had a magnitude of 7.8 cause for the death of 3000+ (and counting) deaths.
 Here are the list of Top 10 Largest magnitude earthquakes.

 10. Assam & Tibet earthquake